Graduate Student Travel Policy

 Harvard University is committed to the safety of our students, wherever their intellectual pursuits may lead them.
 Physical safety is a necessary premise to Harvard’s core values of “free expression, free inquiry, intellectual honesty, respect for the dignity of others, and openness to constructive change.”
 (University-Wide Statement of Rights and Responsibilities, adopted by the Governing Boards in 1970 and affirmed in 1977.)
 Harvard provides many resources to student travelers, some of which are described below.
 You’re expected to use those resources and others to make prudent, independent judgments about your safety and to take reasonable precautions, based on a thorough and honest assessment of the risks at your destination.
 When travel is Harvard-sponsored as defined above, the University has a special interest in overseeing your safety.

-Global Support Services maintains travel risk ratings for high-risk, elevated-risk, watch-list, and unrated countries and regions.
+Global Support Services maintains travel risk ratings for high-risk, elevated-risk, moderate-risk, and low-risk countries and regions.
 These categories of countries and regions are the destinations directly affected by this policy.
 The risk rating lists are updated twice annually and as needed based on world events.